-Customer satisfaction in the Ontario region averages 783, up 30 points from 2016.
-The Co-operators ranks highest in satisfaction for a second consecutive year, with a score of 809.
-The Personal ranks second (798).
+Customer satisfaction in the Ontario region averages 775, down from 783 in 2017.
+The Personal ranks highest in satisfaction with 790 points.
+The Co-operators ranks second with 789.

-The Canadian Auto Insurance Satisfaction Study, now in its 10th year, measures customer satisfaction with primary auto insurers in Canada.
+The Canadian Auto Insurance Satisfaction Study, now in its 11th year, measures customer satisfaction with primary auto insurers in Canada.
 Satisfaction is measured across five factors (in order of importance): non-claim interaction; price; policy offerings; billing and payment; and claims.
 Insurers are ranked in four regions (in alphabetical order): Alberta, Atlantic, Ontario and Quebec.
-The study is based on responses from nearly 11,000 auto insurance policyholders.
-The study was fielded in February-March 2017.
+The study is based on responses from 8,958 auto insurance policyholders.
+The study was fielded in January-March 2018.